-4-5.
+4-4.
 Study Aids and Unassigned, Additional Reading: Beyond the required materials, you are encouraged to use any other materials you find helpful or interesting.
-CALI (https://www.cali.org) exercises that you undertake on your own can often be very rewarding.
-The more you learn about tort law, the better.
+The more you learn about antitrust law, the better.

 I have found that commercial outlines and other study aids are a great way of gaining a basic understanding of the blackletter law in a subject.
 That being said, I think the best time to read such an unassigned secondary source is right at the beginning of the semester.
 That way, you may give yourself a better foundation of knowledge for learning the material presented in the cases and in class.
-Reading such a book along the way might be helpful as well, as it may explain the material in a different voice.1
+Reading such a book along the way might be helpful as well, as it may explain the material in a different voice.

-On the other hand, I recommend extreme caution in reading a treatise or commercial outline as exam preparation for this class.
+On the other hand, I recommend extreme caution in reading an unassigned treatise or commercial outline as exam preparation for this class.
 I suspect it may be a waste of your time and mental energy, because all such study aids will go into much more detail than we will about some things and will gloss over other things we will dig into deeply.
 But it's up to you, of course, to judge for yourself.